 Highly complex socio-economic processes govern these phenomena and, to a large extent, they are not immediately determined by educational policies.
-Measures such as organising university campuses, implicitly or explicitly fixing university enrolment quotas for specific groups or even expanding scholarship systems, Inequalities at university level are merely palliatives, unless they are incorporated into a resolute, long-term cultural promotion strategy, backed by a comprehensive effort to bring about political and social democracy.
+Measures such as organizing university campuses, implicitly or explicitly fixing university enrolment quotas for specific groups or even expanding scholarship systems, are merely palliatives, unless they are incorporated into a resolute, long-term cultural promotion strategy, backed by a comprehensive effort to bring about political and social democracy.